inagib21/BuildingPermitAnalysis/README.md

 # Time Series Analysis and Forecasting:
 We performed time series analysis on the permit data and utilized several models (ARIMA, SARIMA, Prophet, LSTM) to forecast permit approval trends over the next year for each top community board.

+Prediction results for community board with the most growth in BRONX is: 204.0
 ![image](https://github.com/inagib21/BuildingPermitAnalysis/assets/45716414/152bbfbb-0f61-4295-9a0c-517e3a90a98c)